tjhowse/factory_boardgame_public/rules.md

 ![](img/machine_v1.png)

-Machines are the pieces with inputs sockets and outputs pegs.
+Machines are the pieces with input sockets and output pegs.
 Each input or output has a symbol showing which input it consumes, or which output it produces.
 A machine can be powered if all of its inputs are powered and you choose to place a power token on it.
 When the output of a machine is consumed, its power token is removed and returned to the shared pool.

 ### Market